 Directions: As you enter the Cabot Trail at the Red Barn on Highway 105 travel through Middle River and on the Right you’ll see Gold Brook Road (http://www.viewpoint.ca/sidebarmap#!/summary/85010247/zoom/15) – Enter there and follow to the end.
 Hike will begin there.

-This walk is in recognition and celebration of International Trails Day and World Oceans Day Festival.
-Bring a water bottle and wear comfortable clothing.
+This walk was in recognition and celebration of International Trails Day and World Oceans Day Festival.

 North River Falls